Mandatory GHG Reporting - Verification

 Information about the Offset Verification Program is provided at: https://www.arb.ca.gov/cc/capandtrade/offsets/offsets.htm.

 MRR Regulation (with referenced version of U.S. EPA's 40 CFR Part 98)

-The reporting regulation was developed under the California Global Warming Solutions Act of 2006 (Statutes of 2006; Chapter 488; Health and Safety Code sections 38500 et seq.) and approved by the California Air Resources Board (ARB or Board) in December 2007, with subsequent amendments in 2010, 2012, 2013, and 2014.
+The reporting regulation was developed under the California Global Warming Solutions Act of 2006 (Statutes of 2006; Chapter 488; Health and Safety Code sections 38500 et seq.) and approved by the California Air Resources Board (CARB or Board) in December 2007, with subsequent amendments in 2010, 2012, 2013, and 2014.
 The 2014 MRR revisions became effective on January 1, 2015.
-The requirements for independent verification of emissions data reports and ARB oversight of accreditation were included in the original regulation and are consistent with international best practices.
+The requirements for independent verification of emissions data reports and CARB oversight of accreditation were included in the original regulation and are consistent with international best practices.
 The MRR is codified in Subchapter 10, Article 2, sections 95100 to 95158, title 17, California Code of Regulations.

 Accreditation and Oversight

 CARB has established and implemented a verification program to support mandatory GHG reporting.
 Two primary components are an accreditation program for GHG verification bodies and individual verifiers and a verifier performance oversight program.
 CARB is responsible for evaluating the verification services provided by CARB-accredited verification bodies and verifiers to ensure California's high quality standards are achieved.

 Only CARB-accredited verification bodies may provide verification services to reporting entities.
 The following web link provides a list of CARB-accredited verification bodies.
 Additional accredited individuals listed in the second link may participate on verification teams as subcontractors to accredited verification bodies.
 The third-party verification requirements, threshold, and deadline are specified in section 95103(f) of the reporting regulation.

 Verifier Accreditation Training